apollo-time/reversi-alpha-zero/readme.md

 * `self` is Self-Play to generate training data by self-play using BestModel.
 * `opt` is Trainer to train model, and generate next-generation models.
-* `eval` is Evaluator to evaluate whether the next-generation model is better than BestModel.
-If better, replace BestModel.

 ### Evaluation